cnizzardini/cakephp-swagger-bake/README.md

 public function index() {}
 ```

-For Entities, the description from `@property` is supported:
+For Entities, the description from `@property` is supported and will appear in OpenAPI and be usable by swagger/redoc for entity attribute descriptions:

 ```php
 /**